Early Learning Scholarships

 Families must meet eligibility requirements as outlined in Minnesota Statutes, section 124D.165.

-Up to $7,500 per scholarship will be awarded.
-We estimate that funding will support approximately 11,000 scholarships per year, statewide, representing about 21 percent of the eligible children in Minnesota.
+At this time, up to $7,500 per scholarship will be awarded.
+We estimate that funding will support approximately 11,000 scholarships per year, statewide.

 There are two pathways to an early learning scholarship:

 Early Learning Scholarships - Pathway I

 Pathway I scholarship funds are paid to the early childhood program that the family chooses.
 The program must be participating in the Parent Aware Quality Rating and Improvement System and may include Head Start, school district prekindergarten and preschool programs and child care programs.
 Pathway I scholarships “follow the child” and are awarded to the family for up to 12 months at a time with a renewal option each year as long as the child remains age-eligible.

 Families interested in applying for a Pathway I early learning scholarship should contact the Area Administrator serving their county.
 Learn more about Area Administrators and eligibility.